Using cmf to track metadata for a ML Pipelineยค

-• The featurize step creates two machine learning splits - train and test splits - that will be used by an ML training algorithm to train ML models.
+trainandtestraw datasets for training and testing a machine learning model.
+This step registers one input artifact (rawdataset) and two output artifacts (train and testdatasets). - The featurize step creates two machine learning splits - train and test splits - that will be used by an ML training algorithm to train ML models.
 This step registers two input artifacts (raw train and test datasets) and two output artifacts ( train and test ML datasets).

-• The next train step trains an ML model (random forest classifier).
+- The next train step trains an ML model (random forest classifier).
 It registers one input artifact (the dataset from the previous step) and one output artifact (trained ML model).

-• The fourth test step evaluates the performance and execution of the ML model trained in the train step.
-This step registers two input artifacts (ML model and test dataset) and one output artifact (performance metrics).
+trainstep.
+This step registers two input artifacts (ML model and test dataset) and one output artifact (performance metrics). - The last query step

-• The last query step displays each step of the pipeline's metadata as retrieved from the CMF server, aggregated over all executions.
+CMF Server, aggregated over all executions.
 For example, if you rerun the pipeline again, the output will include not only metadata associated with the latest run, but also the metadata associated with previous runs.

 # Create workspace directory

-mkdir cmf_getting_started_example
+mkdir cmf_example

-cd cmf_getting_started_example
+cd cmf_example

 # Clone the CMF project from GitHub and install CMF